 If you aren’t concerned with the ultra-portability of an umbrella stroller, here are some premium strollers for you to consider:

 One of the best strollers on the market, the UPPABaby Cruz has everything you’d expect of a premium product.
 Its comfort and stability are unmatched by any umbrella stroller.
-Of course, it also has the price tag to match!
+Of course, it also has a price tag to match!

 This stroller has a roomy, comfortable seat for your child, with an XL canopy (with a viewing window) for ample sun protection.
 The Cruz also features a comfortable leather handlebar that is fully adjustable to your height.
 The Cruz shows how traditional strollers can put an extra emphasis on comfort – for you and your child!